qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 ==================

-To activate Live GPS tracking in QGIS you need to select :menuselection:`Settings -->` |checkbox| :guilabel:`GPS information`.
+To activate Live GPS tracking in QGIS you need to select :menuselection:`Settings --> Panels -->` |checkbox| :guilabel:`GPS information`.
 You will get a new docked Window on the left side of the canvas.

 There are 4 possible screens in this GPS tracking window: